Place The Following Substances In Order Of Decreasing Boiling Point

 Example 6: Isomers and Boiling Point

-Consider two isomers: n-pentane and neopentane (2,2-dimethylpropane).
+Consider two isomers: n-pentane and neopentane (2,2-dimethylpropane) That's the part that actually makes a difference..

 • Shape: n-pentane is a linear molecule, while neopentane is highly branched.
 Linear molecules have greater surface area contact, leading to stronger LDFs.